BreakingBytes/simkit/carousel/docs/tutorials/tutorial_3.rst

 -------------
 We'll use the same ``performance.py`` module again that we used in the previous tutorials to add these formulas to our model.
-We'll need to import the :class:`carousel.core.formulas.Formula` class into our model.
+We'll need to import the :class:`~carousel.core.formulas.Formula` class into our model.
 Then we'll list the formulas and attributes that tell Carousel how to use them. ::

-    from carousel.core.formulas import Formula
+    from carousel.core.formulas import Formula, FormulaParameter

     class UtilityFormulas(Formula):